Powered by Atman Health

 We work with most major insurance carriers for Idaho patients, including those covering residents in Meridian — a card on file covers any patient-responsibility balance after your insurer pays.
 HSA and FSA cards accepted.
 Please call 617-514-2362 or email clinic@deo-medical.com to confirm coverage for your specific plan.
 Self-pay is also available at a flat per-visit rate.

-Your Cardiologist
+Founding Cardiologist

 Dr. Rahul C. Deo